“If you want to learn something, read about it. If you want to understand something, write about it. If you want to master something, teach it.”

-By the end of this program, each participant will be certified and inspired to teach yoga as recognized by Yoga Alliance.
+Banyan’s YTT at Anamaya is a 3-week intensive program.
+By the end of it, each participant will be certified and inspired to teach yoga as recognized by Yoga Alliance.
 The focus of our work together will be the art of teaching, or the manner in which we share what we learn about ourselves with others.
 We will emphasize learning to safely lead a successful, intelligent, and inspiring vinyasa class.
-To get there, we will immerse ourselves in a month of powerful practice and study, deepening our connection to yoga and transforming our lives.
+To get there, we will immerse ourselves in three weeks of powerful practice and study, deepening our connection to yoga and transforming our lives.
 We’ll build a strong foundation in breathwork, energy locks, mantra, and yoga philosophy to support us on this journey.

 Program Director Banyan Gallagher

 Banyan Gallagher is a teacher’s teacher.
-With over ten years of yoga experience and more than twenty years as an international athlete and physical theater performer, he is an expert an unraveling the beauty—and barriers—hidden within the body.
+With over twenty years experience as an international athlete, circus performer, and yoga teacher, he is an expert at unraveling the beauty—and barriers—hidden within the body.

-A dedicated teacher, Banyan leads retreats, workshops, and teacher training modules worldwide.
-His teaching style attracts a more experienced level of student, and his students appreciate that he is always prepared to challenge them physically, mentally, and energetically.
-However, his rigorous approach is well balanced by a caring and jovial attitude that demonstrates his commitment to his students.
-Never afraid to have a laugh, Banyan is a warm soul whose presence offers genuine calm to all those around him.
+A passionate teacher and dedicated student, Banyan is the Founder and Director of Warrior 1 Yoga and leads retreats, workshops, and teacher trainings worldwide.
+With integrity and trust, he challenges his students on levels physical, mental, and energetic.
+This rigorous approach is well balanced by a caring and jovial attitude that demonstrates his love of life and commitment to his students.
+Never afraid to have a laugh, Banyan is a warm, playful soul whose presence offers genuine calm to all those around him.

 From the very start, Banyan has had the pleasure of working with some of the world’s most renowned teachers, from Tias Little to Andrey Lappa, Shiva Rea to Ana Forrest, Eddie Modestini to Nicki Doane, Jim Bennitt to Rod Stryker and T.K.V.
 Desikachar.
-To continually improve his practice, Banyan intensely studies everything from Sufi mystical poetry to human dissection and anatomy.
-He also has spent the bulk of the last ten years traveling the world and learning from a variety of masters both East and West.
+To continually deepen his practice and breadth of knowledge, Banyan intensely studies everything from Sufi mystical poetry to human dissection and anatomy.
+He has spent the bulk of the last ten years traveling the world and learning from a variety of masters both East and West.

 Banyan passes the tradition of T. Krishnamacharya forward, prescribing different yogas for different individuals.
 His multidisciplinary and global studies have facilitated this process well.
 In his classes, he blends traditional teachings with modern analogies in the interest of giving the Western practitioner direction, stillness, and balance—and maybe a laugh here and there!

-Anyone who has spent time in the tutelage of this athlete/mustache competitor/performance artist/yogi/clown will speak to Banyan’s capabilities as a teacher:
+Anyone who has spent time in the tutelage of this athlete–mustache competitor–performance artist–yogi–firedancer–

 “Banyan has wonderful and precious knowledge to share; he swings seamlessly from the detailed, anatomic, and structural asana breakdown to a full submersion in yoga’s spiritual roots.
 From years of yoga practice and deep studies, and a humble, eloquent, and playful personality, he can distill workshops full of ease, thought provoking debates, and lots of smiles.” – Andrea, Studio Owner, Costa Rica

 “Banyan is not just another yoga teacher.
-He is THE yoga teacher of the performance art community and a world class performer, and he understands how to teach and inspire artists.” – Jeremy, Dance Teacher, Costa Rica
+He is THE yoga teacher of the performance art community and a world class performer, and he understands how to teach and inspire artists.” – Nick Woolsey, Dance and Poi Instructor, Canada

 This training will prepare and certify students to: